LearnerPrivacy/hugo-site/content/posts/about.md

-Almost two decades later with the release of the IMS LTI Advantage suite of specifications, learning software interopability is in very good shape but concern in eduational institutions for learner privacy is a very low ebb.
+Almost two decades later with the release of the IMS LTI Advantage suite of specifications, learning software interopability is in very good shape but concern for protecting learner's private dats in educational institutions is at a very low ebb.

 To address this significant problem we have to look at the past (when and how we made privacy mistakes in the rush to interoperability),